Bogdy555/BSR/README.md

 * class Vector

 This class is a container that has exactly the same functionality as the std::vector from STL.
+It has support for move semantics and it is templated.

 * struct Math::Vec2f